 A swimming pool injury lawsuit is a personal injury claim against the owner or manager of a pool for an incident that happened at the pool.
 In many cases, these lawsuits are wrongful death claims filed on behalf of someone who drowned in the pool.

-Many swimming pool injury lawsuits claim that the injuries were caused by someone’s negligence, or that the pool’s owner should be held accountable under premises liability.
+Many swimming pool injury lawsuits claim that the injuries were caused by someone’s negligence, or that the pool’s owner should be held accountable under the law of premises liability.
 These lawsuits seek compensation for the victim’s:

 They also seek compensation for the loss of companionship felt by the victim’s family.

-In this article, the personal injury lawyers at the Shouse Law Office explain:
+In this article, the swimming pool injury lawyers at the Shouse Law Office explain:

 There are a lot of ways for people to get hurt in a swimming pool.
 Some of these injuries are minor: